 Students and employees are encouraged to report any suspicious persons or activity to the Central Office switchboard operator, security staff, and/or police, if necessary.
 Following any illegal activity in the surrounding area or on campus, the information is distributed to the Divinity School community, notifying them of the incident and positive actions that can be taken are outlined.

 The Office of the Director of Facilities informs the School community in writing of all pertinent criminal or emergency activity on campus or in the immediate vicinity.
-In the event of an emergency, mass notifications can be made to cell phones, land lines, or by texting or e-mailing.
-CRCDS will, without delay, and taking into account the safety of the community, determine the content of the notification, and initiate the notification system, unless the notification will, in the professional judgment of responsible authorities, compromise efforts to assist victims or to contain, respond to, or otherwise mitigate the emergency.
+CRCDS will, without delay, and taking into account the safety of the community, determine the content of the notification and email the community, unless the notification will, in the professional judgment of responsible authorities, compromise efforts to assist victims or to contain, respond to, or otherwise mitigate the emergency.

 Disseminating information to the larger community will be accomplished as deemed necessary by the authorities having jurisdiction (City, County, State).

-The Director of Facilities, in coordination with the President and Vice Presidents of the School, the IT Director, and any Security personnel who may be on campus, will determine – based on the information available at the time – if an emergency situation exists, who to notify, the content of the notification, and will initiate the notification system.
+The Director of Facilities, in coordination with the President, COO and Vice Presidents of the School and any Security personnel who may be on campus, will determine – based on the information available at the time – if an emergency situation exists, who to notify, the content of the notification, and will initiate the notification system.